ibm-cloud-docs/power-iaas/getting-started-PER.md

 ### Full Linux support on PER
 {: aix-ibmi-per}

+If you are using a non-PER workspace, you can use `RHEL84`, `SLES SP2`, `SLES SP3` images for registration.
+For more detailed information, see [Full Linux® subscription for Power Systems Virtual Servers](/docs/power-iaas?topic=power-iaas-set-full-Linux).
+{: note}

+The full Linux subscription `RHEL86` and `SLES15 SP4` images can be used on a PER workspace for registration.
 Follow these instructions on a PER-enabled workspace to let the virtual server instance automatically register a full Linux subscription:
 1. Create a private network.
   1. Open the {{site.data.keyword.powerSys_notm}} user interface from the IBM Cloud console.
   2. Click **Subnets** under **Networking** in the left navigation menu.